Best Friend, Soulmate: Why Dating Your Best Friend Might Be A Good Idea

 You Know How To Handle Time Apart

 A common struggle for new couples is learning how to spend their time apart.
 When you are dating your best friend, you may already know how to handle time apart.
 You likely already have structures in place regarding what time you spend with them versus the time you spend with others important to you.
 It could even be that you have an initial understanding in this relationship that the other needs a certain amount of alone time.
 One or both of you could be introverted, and you’re used to giving each other room for things like hobbies and vacations.
-This is not to say that other new couples don’t have this, but it is to say that you have a baseline level of each other’s needs that can sometimes be a unique benefit or advantage.
+This is not to say that other new couples don’t have this but having a baseline level of each other’s needs can sometimes be a unique benefit or advantage.

 You Can Be Yourself

 New relationships are notorious for their awkward moments, at least for some.
-Meeting up with someone who you don’t know you’ll get along with, opening up about the more difficult parts of life, such as potential physical or mental health concerns, and so on, can be challenging.
+Meeting up with someone who you may or may not get along with, opening up about the more difficult parts of life, such as potential physical or mental health concerns, and so on, can be challenging.
 When you are dating your best friend, you’ve most likely already gone places together, even if it wasn’t a formal date.
 You probably won’t have to worry about ice breakers or having small-talk conversations about your childhood.
 Instead, your dinner conversation can revolve around common interests or exciting things that happened throughout the week.
 Additionally, you likely already know about quite a few of each other’s quirks.
-When you're dating your best friend, you are with your soulmate.
-Are soulmates real?
-Soulmates do exist and your best friend might be the one for you.
+When you're dating your best friend, you may just be with your soulmate.

 Frequently Asked Questions (FAQ)